Helperbird/website/src/pages/help/how-to-use-dictionary-app-in-helperbird.md

 ---
 layout: templates/help.html
-title: Define any word or sentence in Helperbirds dictionary app
-description:
+title: How to use the Dictionary app in Helperbird
-  Helperbird allows you to define any word or sentence in seconds with Helperbirds dictionary app.
+description: Discover how to use the Helperbird extension to  define any word or sentence in seconds with the dictionary app.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,